 When assessing the prioritisation of cases and the conditions for not investigating a case, the FCCA asks the following questions:

-- Does the case fall within the scope of competition neutrality provisions?
+- Does the case fall within the scope of competitive neutrality provisions?

 - Taking into consideration evidence already in possession and yet to be obtained, what is the likelihood that the case involves a significant prevention or distortion of competition or a failure to meet the requirement for market-based pricing.

-- Is the lack of competition neutrality being directed at a new, innovative or more effective undertaking entering the market?
+- Is the lack of competitive neutrality being directed at a new, innovative or more effective undertaking entering the market?